 Husband John Pickering was born in about 1820 at Hensingham (now part of Whitehaven), and became a mariner.
 Having married Eliza Ann, their first two children were born in Halifax, Nova Scotia.
 Their next four children were born in Liverpool, where they settled for a while before returning to John’s birthplace.

 On a whim, I looked at the website of the Nova Scotia records office.
 By chance, there’s a database of Marriage Bonds.
 Search for Pickering.
 Up pop just two records.
 One is for a John Pickerings, Mariner, marrying Eliza Fenton in Halifax at the end of 1845.
 Could this be them?
 It seems a likely bet.

 So I hunt around.
 The 1851 census reveals the family freshly arrived in Liverpool.
 John’s occupation is hard to read, but I can make out “2nd Officer”.

-I check the Liverpool trade directories and look up where to get a ship to Nova Scotia.
+I check the Liverpool trade directories on Historical Directories and look up where to get a ship to Nova Scotia.
 The route is operated by the “British and North American Royal Mail Steamship Co”.
 The census return now clearly says “2nd Officer, B & NA GS Co”.
 The internet reveals that the company later changed its name – to Cunard.
 Samuel Cunard came from Nova Scotia too.